Reoseah/Reoseah/README.md

 - truth is non-negotiable
 - embrace chaos

-from getting a PC at age of 10, in mostly chronological order i've tinkered with:
+wasting my time with computer is my main hobby since getting a PC at the age of 10 apart from dozens of obscure technologies that have shortly captured my attention, i've tinkered with, in chonological order:
 - xhtml, css
 - php, wordpress
 - c#, xna 3